darlanminussi/scrappy/README.md

 <!-- badges: end -->

-scrappy provides an easy way to visualize low-quality single-cells.
+scrappy provides an easy way to visualize the quality of scRNA single-cells.

 ## Installation